ableasdale/kafka-transactions/README.md

 ```

 ## What if we roll back our transaction?

+We see what looks like a truncated transaction; the original offsets are gone and offset 0 contains an `ABORT` endTxnMarker.

 ```bash
 docker-compose exec broker1 kafka-run-class kafka.tools.DumpLogSegments --deep-iteration --print-data-log --files /var/lib/kafka/data/transaction-topic-0/00000000000000000000.log
 Dumping /var/lib/kafka/data/transaction-topic-0/00000000000000000000.log